maclandrol/FisherExact/README.rst

         Parameters
         ----------
         table : array_like of ints
-            A 2x2 contingency table.
+            A mxn contingency table.
 Elements should be non-negative integers. alternative : {'two-sided', 'less', 'greater'}, optional
             Which alternative hypothesis to the null hypothesis the test uses.
             Default is 'two-sided'.
 Only used in the 2 x 2 case (with the scipy function).